bchao1/lyricsfinder/README.md

 # lyricsfinder

-A desktop application for lazy people who don't want to open a browser to download lyrics.
+A lightweight desktop application for lazy people who don't want to open a browser to download lyrics.

 ## Getting Started